nette/tracy/readme.md

 Debugger::$maxLength = 50; // default: 150
 ```

-The `dump()` function can display other useful information. `Tracy\Dumper::LOCATION_SOURCE` adds tooltip with path to the file, where the function was called. `Tracy\Dumper::LOCATION_LINK` adds a link to the file. `Tracy\Dumper::LOCATION_CLASS` adds a tooltip to every dumped object containing path to the file, in which the object's class is defined.
+The `dump()` function can display other useful information. `Tracy\Dumper::LOCATION_SOURCE` adds a tooltip with path to the file, where the function was called. `Tracy\Dumper::LOCATION_LINK` adds a link to the file. `Tracy\Dumper::LOCATION_CLASS` adds a tooltip to every dumped object containing path to the file, in which the object's class is defined.
 All these constants can be set in `Debugger::$showLocation` variable before calling the `dump()`.
 You can set multiple values at once using the `|` operator.

 ```php
 Debugger::$showLocation = Tracy\Dumper::LOCATION_SOURCE; // Shows path to where the dump() was called